It’s time to develop new strategies for gaining new business and holding onto existing clients.

 The results are improved operational efficiencies, spotting high-probability opportunities faster and more easily, and gaining relevant client insights that help craft their business development strategy.
 (Request a demo from Introhive to see how it all works).

 8. Get Data Smart

-Your firm can do the same by reviewing client billings and engagements to date as it will surface which practice areas or product lines have led to greater client retention, loyalty, or profitability.
+Your firm can do the same.
+Review client billings and engagements to date to reveal practice areas or product lines that lead to greater client retention, loyalty or profitability.

 9. Skill Up

 Hand in hand with getting data smart, many CPA firms are finding the need to develop deeper data analytic skills to gain a better understanding of the business and market.